ctun/searchApp/README.md

 json format to send to flask server:

-echo $jstr500
+$ echo $jstr500
 {"latitude": "40.7306", "longitude": "-73.9352", "distance": "500", "query": "two bedroom"}

-curl -H  "Content-Type: application/json"  --data  "$jstr500"  http://localhost:5000/search
+$curl -H  "Content-Type: application/json"  --data  "$jstr500"  http://localhost:5000/search

+note:

+To be run on local server.
+No error checking code on db queries.
+No password on db connection.